IkeC/MilkDropMessenger/README.md

 ## Support

 I may add new features or fix bugs if anyone is actually using this, so feel free to open an issue or join [my Discord](https://bit.ly/Ikes-Discord)!

-If you feel generous, here's my [PayPal account](https://www.paypal.com/donate/?hosted_button_id=MBQLZS5K3X5X6).
+If you want to support my work, here's my [PayPal account](https://www.paypal.com/donate/?hosted_button_id=MBQLZS5K3X5X6).